-The Yesemek Quarry and Sculpture Workshop The Yesemek Quarry and Sculpture Workshop is located on the West side of Aslanlıtepe (Karatepe) in the Yesemek Village.
-The workshop covers an approximate 400x20 meters area beginning from a watercourse coming from the Yesemek brook rising up 90 meters.
-Situated about 110 kilometres from Gaziantep and near the western border with Syria near Aleppo, Yesemek National Park is not only a Turkish national park but also part of UNESCO's World Heritage Site tentative list for Turkey since 2012.
-It is accepted that the Yesemek Sculpture Workshop dates back to 900-800 B.C. during the Late Hittite States period, according to excavation findings.
-It was estimated that production continued for some time after this date as well and it's likely that sculptures were made in the workshop in Samal Kingdom period.
-Once the Kingdom collapsed against an invasion from Assyria, workers left for other places while what remained was abandoned - including this quarry site which then became a tourist attraction where visitors are able today to find fantastic statues alongside ancient reliefs all over these hillsides, with centuries of history represented right here at once.
-The difficulty of transporting these blocks was a key indicator for the technology and art of that period.
-In addition, this region is one where people experienced the exchange of values among themselves.
-Yesemek Sculpture Workshop is the largest sculpture workshop of the ancient age in Anatolia and one of the most important centers for Cultural Heritage inventory.
-Hundreds of sculptures, many god reliefs and more than 300 fragments have been transferred as rough copies to modern days without almost any damage.
-These sculptures are not only artworks; they also represent religious beliefs from their era.
+The Yesemek Quarry and Sculpture Workshop Located in the village of Yesemek, on the west side of Aslanlıtepe (Karatepe), the Yesemek Quarry and Sculpture Workshop spans an area of approximately 400x20 meters.
+It starts from a watercourse that rises up to 90 meters from the Yesemek brook.
+Yesemek National Park is located about 110 kilometers from Gaziantep and is part of UNESCO's World Heritage Site tentative list for Turkey since 2012.
+This Turkish national park is a place where visitors can find fantastic statues alongside ancient reliefs that represent centuries of history.
+The Yesemek Sculpture Workshop dates back to the Late Hittite States period, around 900-800 B.C., according to excavation findings.
+It is believed that the production of sculptures continued for some time after this period, possibly during the Samal Kingdom period.
+However, after the Kingdom collapsed due to an invasion from Assyria, the workers left the site and the workshop was abandoned, becoming a tourist attraction in modern times.
+The difficulty of transporting the blocks of stone from the quarry was a key indicator of the technology and art of that period.
+Moreover, the region is an important example of the exchange of values among different cultures.
+The Yesemek Sculpture Workshop is the largest sculpture workshop of the ancient age in Anatolia and one of the most significant centers for cultural heritage inventory.
+Many sculptures, god reliefs, and over 300 fragments have been transferred as rough copies to modern times without much damage.
+These sculptures not only represent the artistic skills of their creators, but also reflect the religious beliefs of their era.